jupyterlab/jupyterlab/docs/source/developer/extension_dev.rst

    interface, by exporting a plugin object or array of plugin objects as the default export.

-   We provide two cookie cutters to create JuptyerLab plugin extensions in `CommonJS <https://github.com/jupyterlab/extension-cookiecutter-js>`__ and `TypeScript <https://github.com/jupyterlab/extension-cookiecutter-ts>`__.
+   We provide two cookie cutters to create JupyterLab plugin extensions in `CommonJS <https://github.com/jupyterlab/extension-cookiecutter-js>`__ and `TypeScript <https://github.com/jupyterlab/extension-cookiecutter-ts>`__.